jjlee/fixt/README.md

 written by Mark Seaborn in maybe 2008.
 This adds namespaces, which makes this not so elegant as Mark's version, but I've found them somewhat useful.

+In recent years I have used fixt together with pytest.  pytest fixtures implements the same pattern (I think Mark's implementation preceded pytest's?).
+The pytest implementation doesn't provide some of features that the pattern affords (from memory: replacing a fixture instance with one made by composing objects that are themselves fixtures can cause problems, and `.partial_copy()` is missing).  pytest provides other features which probably conflict somewhat with these (but I've not so far found I've needed those pytest features).
+TODO: this needs a blog post to explain!

 Inspired by fixt: https://github.com/palankai/baluster

 Test Data Builder implementation: https://pypi.python.org/pypi/make-it-easy